Tor circuit fingerprinting defenses using adaptive padding: Introduction

 The Tor network is among the most popular tools for digital privacy and anonymity.
 As of September 2020, the Tor network consists of almost 6,500 volunteer-run relays.

-At its basic mode, Tor allows its clients to achieve anonymity when connecting to TCP/IP services.
+In its basic mode, Tor allows its clients to achieve anonymity when connecting to TCP/IP services.
 This is achieved by forming a virtual circuit through the relays of Tor network in an interactive and incremental fashion.
 This is typically done by extending the circuit to three hops: the \emph{entry guard}; the \emph{middle}; and the \emph{exit}.

 Once a circuit is established, the client, Alice, creates \emph{streams} through the circuit by instructing the exit to connect to the desired external Internet destinations.
-Each pair of relays communicate over a single onion routing connection that is built using the Transmission Control Protocol (TCP).
-The application layer protocols rely on this underlying TCP connection to guarantee reliability and in-order delivery of application data, called cells, between each relay.
+Each pair of relays communicate over a single onion routing connection that is built using TCP.
+Application layer protocols rely on this underlying TCP connection to guarantee reliability and in-order delivery of application data, using fixed-size data packets (512 bytes) called \emph{cells}, between each relay.
 Streams are multiplexed over circuits, which themselves are multiplexed over connections.

 In the case of a website, Alice asks the \emph{exit relay} to connect to the destination website and the communication between Alice and the website happens through the resulting circuit.
-We call such a circuit that connects to the normal web an \emph{exit circuit}.
+We call the circuit that connects to the normal web an \emph{exit circuit} and the whole connection a \emph{clearnet connection}.

 \paragraph{Tor Onion services}